 Touch the tip of the blade to the closest screwdriver to the nuts for the alternator located near the pulley, and the operator of the screwdriver must provide the magnetism.

-Your alternator is therefore working correctly, so you don t have to worry about it.
+Your alternator is, therefore, working correctly, so you do t have to worry about it.
 But you might have a problem if you do not feel a powerful magnetic pull.

-Now you know how the alternator will test with a screwdriver under certain conditions and the possible problems with it.
+Now you know how the alternator will test with a screwdriver under certain conditions and its possible problems.
 So, if you’re having issues with your alternator, take it to an auto shop for maintenance and repairs.